neenachcha/neenachcha/README.md

 I'm a friendly full-stack SDE, who 🐶 love dogs 🐾

 - 🎊 Passion:
-My life-long passion in work is to enjoy working with no politics and drama and work with a responsible, talented, but fun and compassionate team.
+My life-long passion in work is to enjoy working with a responsible, talented, fun and compassionate team.

 - 👯 Background:
 I founded Cloveaudit in 2018 and am currently working as a partner auditor.
 Cloveaudit is a small audit company, and it's only busy from Feb - June each year.
 During those non-busy times, I pursued my passion for coding. 🎊  I like how coding can bring an idea to life.
 I love and want to be able to help make people's life quality better with my problem-solving and creative skills.